kvolis/cards/README.md

 player3.AreUnique()
 // false

-fmt.Printf("%08b \n", player1)
+// you can set your options to any card fmt.Printf("%08b \n", player1)
 // [00011011 00110110 00011100 00000100 00001010]
-player1.SetHOpt(true)     // 7th, higher of two free bits = 1; indicates, for example, that the cards are face down player1[1].SetHOpt(false) // 0 value for one element
-fmt.Printf("%08b \n", player1)
+player1.SetHOpt(true)     // indicates, for example, that the cards are face down player1[1].SetHOpt(false) // 0 value for one element fmt.Printf("%08b \n", player1)
 // [10011011 00110110 10011100 10000100 10001010]

 fmt.Printf("%08b \n", player2)
 // [00110101 00110111 00001001 00100101 00100111]
-player2.SetLOpt(true)     // 6th, lower of two free bits = 1, indicates, for example, that cards were viewed by the player player2[2].SetLOpt(false) // 0 value for one element fmt.Printf("%08b \n", player2)
+player2.SetLOpt(true)     // indicates, for example, that cards were viewed by the player player2[2].SetLOpt(false) // 0 value for one element fmt.Printf("%08b \n", player2)
 // [01110101 01110111 00001001 01100101 01100111]